GridFormer: Residual Dense Transformer with Grid Structure for Image Restoration in Adverse Weather Conditions: Experiments and Analysis

 \textbf{B. Residual dense transformer block.} To demonstrate the effectiveness of the proposed residual dense transformer block, we conduct ablation studies by considering the following three factors: (1) dense connections (DC), (2) local fusion with $1\times1$ convolution (LF), and (3) local skip connection (LSC).
 Specifically, we analyze the different models by progressively adding these components.
 The results are shown in Table~\ref{tab:ablation_rstb}.
 We observe that each component improves the performance, where dense connections contribute the most.

-\textbf{C. Grid structure.} We change the number of GridFormer rows and columns to study the effect.
-The grid structure affects the information exchange among the grid units in the grid fusion module.
+\textbf{C. Exploring different configurations in the grid structure of GridFormer.} To comprehensively understand the impact of GridFormer's grid structure, we have conducted ablation experiments involving variations in the number of rows and columns.
+Each row within our GridFormer framework corresponds to a distinct scale, while the columns in the grid fusion module act as conduits that facilitate the exchange of information across diverse scales.
+This grid structure profoundly influences the information interchange that occurs among the grid units within the Grid Fusion module.
+In our study, we have systematically altered the number of rows, ranging from $1$ to $4$, while maintaining columns at values of $3$, $4$, $5$, and $6$.
 The results with different configurations are shown in Table~\ref{tab:row-column}.
 By increasing $r$ and $c$, the performance is improved, and the overhead gradually becomes complex.
 The model performance achieves its maximum for $r=3$ and $c=6$.
 Thus, we select these values in our final model.

 \textbf{D. Other GridFormer components.} The skip connection from input images and the perceptual loss also contribute to improving the performance.
-Without the skip connection from the input image, the PSNR value would decrease from $32.57$ dB to $31.85$ dB.
-Training GridFormer without the perceptual loss results in a PSNR of $32.72$ dB.
+Without the skip connection from the input image, the PSNR value would decrease from $32.57$ dB to $31.85$ dB on the testing set of the RainDrop dataset.
+Training GridFormer without the perceptual loss results in a PSNR of $32.72$ dB on the testing set of the RainDrop dataset.